 Menu

-Anyone considering group therapy will want to know what it has to offer and how it can enhance recovery.
+Anyone considering group therapy will want to know what it has to offer and how it can enhance addiction recovery.
 However, it is not unusual to feel anxious about engaging with a group.
-Trepidation, or even fear, can be viewed as the “normal” response to participating in an activity with the potential for us to feel exposed within a group of strangers.
-It may be tempting to dismiss the group as merely a talking shop for other people’s distress, and while it may be reasonable to be skeptical, it is worth thinking about what group therapy has to offer the recovering person.
+Trepidation, or even fear, can be viewed as the "normal" response to participating in an activity with the potential for us to feel exposed within a group of strangers.
+It may be tempting to dismiss the group as merely a talking shop for other people's distress, and while it may be reasonable to be skeptical, it is worth thinking about what group therapy has to offer the recovering person.

-This digression from the traditional tenants of the 12 steps allows for the participation of medical and clinical professionals in addiction treatment, as opposed to strictly utilising the system of peer-run meetings and the sponsor system.
-The 12-step model is named, appropriately, after the 12-steps that addicts ‘must’ take to overcome addiction and achieve sobriety.
-These steps are:
+This digression from the traditional tenants of the 12 steps allows for the participation of medical and clinical professionals in addiction treatment, as opposed to strictly utilising the system of peer-run meetings and the sponsor system found in alcoholics anonymous and narcotics anonymous.

 1. Admit that you are powerless over your addiction, and your life has become unmanageable